10.4: Working with Lipids

 (This section is derived from https://doi.org/10.1038/s41467-019-14180-4.
 Creative Commons Attribution 4.0 International License: http://creativecommons.org/licenses/by/4.0/).

 Mass spectrometry (MS) has become the method of choice for lipid analysis, offering label-free detection at high sensitivity and structural characterization capability.
 However, large-scale lipid analysis with a comprehensive capability of revealing all levels of structure information still represents a significant analytical challenge for lipidomics.
-General protocols, for instance, have five levels in terms of structure information, including lipid class, fatty acyl identities, fatty acyl sn-positions, and C=C location/geometry (viz cis/trans) in the fatty acyl.
-Successful attempts for determining C=C locations in fatty acyls or their sn-positions have already been reported for MS analysis, enabling the characterization of detailed structure moieties and identification of lipid structure isomers.
-An extremely useful feature offered by lipid isomer analysis is the relative quantitation achieved at high precisions without requiring the use of lipid standards, which are not readily available.
-Remarkably, our recent study demonstrated a close correlation between the lipid C=C location isomer compositions and Type II diabetes, which owes to tighter regulation on lipid desaturation, allowing efficient elimination of interferences due to variations among samples"
+General protocols, for instance, have five levels of structure information, including lipid class, fatty acyl identities, fatty acyl sn-positions, and C=C location/geometry (viz cis/trans) in the fatty acyl.
+Successful attempts to determine C=C locations in fatty acyls or their sn-positions have already been reported for MS analysis, enabling the characterization of detailed structure moieties and the identification of lipid structure isomers.
+An extremely useful feature offered by lipid isomer analysis is the relative quantitation achieved at high precision without using lipid standards, which are not readily available.
+Remarkably, our recent study demonstrated a close correlation between the lipid C=C location isomer compositions and Type II diabetes, which owes to tighter regulation on lipid desaturation, allowing efficient elimination of interferences due to variations among samples."

-An ideal analytical tool for lipidomics to survey a wide range of lipids in discovery work should not only provide detailed information at multiple lipid structure isomer levels (e.g., C=C location/geometry and sn-position), but also be feasible for large-scale quantitative analysis.
-UVPD is capable of assigning C=C locations and sn-positions of fatty acyls, while OzID may be the only one that has been well demonstrated for assigning C=C locations in sn-specific fatty acyls.
+An ideal analytical tool for lipidomics to survey a wide range of lipids in discovery work should provide detailed information at multiple lipid structure isomer levels (e.g., C=C location/geometry and sn-position) and be feasible for large-scale quantitative analysis.
+UVPD can assign C=C locations and sn-positions of fatty acyls, while OzID may be the only one that has been demonstrated to assign C=C locations in sn-specific fatty acyls well.
 One problem of OzID is the long reaction time required for the ion trap implementation, however recent work has demonstrated the ability to perform OzID on LC-compatible time scales in the high-pressure regions of the MS system.
-For the PB reaction method, both shotgun analysis and HPLC-PB-MS/MS workflow have been developed for identifying a large number of C=C location isomers.
-Figure \(\PageIndex{5}\) describes methods for the determination of C=C location and sn-isomers in lipids.
+For the PB reaction method, both shotgun analysis and HPLC-PB-MS/MS workflow have been developed to identify many C=C location isomers.
+Figure \(\PageIndex{5}\) describes methods for determining C=C location and sn-isomers in lipids.